handsontable/handsontable/docs/content/guides/integrate-with-vue3/vue3-hot-reference.md

 ---
-title: Referencing the Handsontable instance in Vue 3
+title: Reference the Handsontable instance in Vue 3
-metaTitle: Referencing Handsontable - Vue 3 Data Grid | Handsontable
+metaTitle: Reference Handsontable - Vue 3 Data Grid | Handsontable
 description: Reference the Handsontable instance from a Vue 3 component to programmatically perform actions such as reloading the data in your data grid.
 permalink: /vue3-hot-reference
 canonicalUrl: /vue3-hot-reference
 searchCategory: Guides
 ---

-# Referencing the Handsontable instance in Vue 3
+# Reference the Handsontable instance in Vue 3

 Reference the Handsontable instance from a Vue 3 component to programmatically perform actions such as reloading the data in your data grid.